MrNaveent/Projects/React/Report.md

 ## Introduction

-The following folders contains the code for an online `library` which have been implemented in three different ways.
+The following folders contains the code for an online `library`, `Snake Game`,and some small codes for learning purposes.
 For the library in `React` the front has been designed using `Material UI` and the backend have been supported trough `MongoDB`.
 For `Qt Creator and MVC` the data storing has been supported trough `JSON files`.